Cancer and eating well

 - Toles M, Demark-Wahnefried W. Nutrition and the cancer survivor: evidence to guide oncology nursing practice.
 Semin Oncol Nurs 2008; 24(3):171–79. doi: 10.1016/j.soncn.2008.05.005

 - Hormonal therapies for breast cancer.
 Macmillan Cancer Support. www.macmillan.org.uk, reviewed August 2016

 - Weight gain.
 Macmillan Cancer Support. www.macmillan.org.uk, last reviewed August 2016

 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.

-Reviewed by Natalie Heaton, Bupa Health Content Team, December 2014.
+Reviewed by Laura Blanks, Specialist Heath Editor, Bupa Health Content Team, July 2017

 About our health information

 At Bupa we produce a wealth of free health information for you and your family.
 We believe that trustworthy information is essential in helping you make better decisions about your health and care.
 Here are just a few of the ways in which our core editorial principles have been recognised.

 We are certified by the Information Standard.
 This quality mark identifies reliable, trustworthy producers and sources of health information.